berkanlafci/berkanlafci/README.md

 🔭 Currently, I am a Senior Machine Learning Research Scientist at Align Technology

-🎓 I was a postdoctoral researcher for multiview photometric studio under the supervision of Prof. Bjoern Menze
+🎓 I was a postdoctoral researcher for multiview photometric stereo hardware and software development

 🎓 I hold a PhD degree from ETH Zurich about medical image processing